The Fastest Clock in the Universe: Legacy

-Despite the varied critical reviews the play won multiple awards: Ridley was made recipient of both the Evening Standard and the Critics' Circle awards for 'most promising playwright'.
+Despite the varied critical reviews the play won awards: Ridley was made recipient of both the Evening Standard and the Critics' Circle awards for 'most promising playwright'.
 The play was one of the winners of the 7th annual Time Out fringe awards.
 Ridley also received The Meyer-Whitworth Award, for which the playwright David Hare in his introduction at the prize giving ceremony described the play as "an absorbing, very funny play which shows great promise of a fast developing new stage writing talent".

 The director Sam Mendes cited the play as being among his favourite theatre productions he had seen in 1992, saying that "I thought Philip Ridley's The Fastest Clock in the Universe… was outstanding".

 An extract from the play was featured in the book Live 3: Critical Mass, which was published in 1996.
 The book is a compilation of extracts from various plays, "bringing together a wide variety of contemporary theatre texts by some of the emerging authors who are helping to reshape the nature of British theatre."

 The Fastest Clock in the Universe (along with Ridley's other plays in his so-called "East End Gothic Trilogy") grew in reputation years after its initial premiere as an important work in the development of in-yer-face theatre.

-In 2009 The Hampstead Theatre revived the play as part of their 50th anniversary celebrations where it was advertised as being "now regarded as a contemporary classic".
+In 2009 the Hampstead Theatre revived the play as part of their 50th anniversary celebrations where it was advertised as being "now regarded as a contemporary classic".
 In his review of the revival, Metro critic Robert Shore wrote "It was Philip Ridley who, perhaps more than any other playwright, launched the visceral 1990s in-yer-face theatre movement, and it was this award-winning play, written in his signature 'barbaric beauty' style and premiered at Hampstead in 1992, that got the ball rolling."

 The play was featured in a list of 100 of the "best and most influential plays" performed in Britain from 1945 - 2010 in the book Played in Britain: Modern Theatre in 100 Plays.
 The book was written by Kate Dorney and Frances Gray in collaboration with the Victoria and Albert Museum and was also made into an iPad app that was released in 2012.
 Both featured a short examination of The Fastest Clock in the Universe along with photographs of the play's premiere production.

 The 2013 revival of the play at The Old Red Lion Theatre was filmed for the V&A's National Video Archive of Performance.